The 8 challenges of producing visual contentOpératrice photographiant une chaise haute pour enfant

 Define the specific needs of each platform

-• Create a checklist of dimensions, formats, and file sizes for each platform you're targeting.
+• Create a checklist dimensions, formats, and file sizes for each platform you're targeting.

 • Prioritize the most important platforms for your e-commerce strategy.